 The Brinell test was one of the first widely accepted hardness tests for indentation hardness measurement.
-In Brinell test, a steel ball of 10 mm diameter is used as an indenter to create an impression on the test piece to calculate its Brinell hardness number.
+In the Brinell test, a steel ball of 10 mm diameter is used as an indenter to create an impression on the test piece to calculate its Brinell hardness number.

 The standard load is 3000 kg, but it may be reduced to 500 kg for softer metals.
 For harder metals, a tungsten carbide ball may be used to prevent distortion of the ball.
-The hardness unit HB (or HBN) will be changed to HBW in case of tungsten to notify its use (Tungsten=Wolfram in German/Swedish).
+The hardness unit HB (or HBN) will be changed to HBW in the case of tungsten to notify its use (Tungsten=Wolfram in German/Swedish).

 On removal of the indenter, the dent is observed with a low-power microscope and the size is calculated by taking the average of the measurements at right angles.

 On completion of the Brinell test, the hardness number is calculated as follows: